Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The student effectively answered the questions from the audience
 - [ ] The student completed the project presentation within the stated time limit
 - [ ] The student completed the question and answer session within the stated time limit
+- [ ] The presentation demonstrated clear understanding of the research problem and solution
+- [ ] The presentation included appropriate technical depth for the audience
+- [ ] The presentation showed evidence of thorough preparation and practice
+- [ ] The presentation effectively communicated the broader impact and significance of the work

 - **Project Demonstration**

 - [ ] The student completed the tool demonstration within the stated time limit
+- [ ] The demonstration clearly shows the computational artifact in action with real input/output examples
+- [ ] The student effectively explained the core functionality and purpose of their tool
+- [ ] The demonstration included multiple key features or use cases of the computational artifact
+- [ ] The student handled technical difficulties or unexpected issues professionally during the demo
+- [ ] The demonstrated tool aligns with the research objectives outlined in the thesis
+- [ ] The student showed evidence of testing or validation during the demonstration
+- [ ] The demonstration was well-organized and followed a logical sequence
+- [ ] The student effectively responded to technical questions about their tool's implementation
+- [ ] The computational artifact demonstrated represents substantial technical achievement
+- [ ] The demonstration showed the tool's practical applicability and potential impact
+- [ ] The student clearly articulated any limitations or future improvements needed

 - **General Thesis Requirements**